International statebuilding after war

 Publications | Working papers

-My newest project examines the consequences and domestic politics of post-conflict international statebuilding in developing countries.
+My newest project examines the domestic politics of international statebuilding after war.
 As my first project showed, external actors sometimes deliberately undermine and weaken states.
-However, other external actors expend considerable resources to build, strengthen, and reform states after civil conflict.
+However, other external actors expend considerable resources to build, strengthen, and reform states after war.
+Much of the international statebuilding literature focuses on the statebuilders themselves.
+In contrast, in this project I examine the interactions between the international statebuilders and the domestic political elites in the host states.

 International Statebuilding and the Domestic Politics of State Development” 2022.
 Annual Review of Political Science 25: 261–281.